 Secret 4 – You can prepare.

 We all know change can be difficult, especially when adopting new technologies.
 Expect delayed gratification, no guarantees, and squishy benefits.

 Secret 5 – It’s about change.

 “This is how we’ve always done it,” is the typical response (and resistance) when it comes to changing up the status quo.
 It’s important to ease into change.
-Hanley suggests starting small (don’t focus on solving all the world’s problems at the same time); keep it simple (don’t tackle too much at once); consider your culture (start projects with allies and receptive stakeholders); consider the “long wow” and help users create new habits.
+Hanley suggests starting small (don’t focus on solving all the world’s problems at the same time); keeping it simple (don’t tackle too much at once); considering your culture (start projects with allies and receptive stakeholders); considering the “long wow” and help users create new habits.
 It’s also important for leaders to model the behavior for employees to follow.

 Secret 6 – It’s all about comfort.